giampaolo/psutil/docs/index.rst

   values:

   - **percent**: battery power left as a percentage.
-  - **secsleft**: (rough approximation) number of seconds left before the battery run out of power.
+  - **secsleft**: a rough approximation of how many seconds are left before the battery runs out of power.
 If the AC power cable is connected this will be set to :data:`psutil.POWER_TIME_UNLIMITED <psutil.POWER_TIME_UNLIMITED>`.
     If it can't be determined it will be set to :data:`psutil.POWER_TIME_UNKNOWN <psutil.POWER_TIME_UNKNOWN>`.